nextstrain/augur/docs/exportv.md

 Also just like in export v1, you can pass in files containing colors and latitute and longitude data using `--colors` and `--lat-longs`, respectively.

+If you want to use a config file, you can pass this in with `--auspice-config`, just like in export v1.

 ### What's almost the same:

 Instead of specifying two output files (`--output-tree` and `--output-meta`) you now just need to specify one with `--output-main`.